 Question: In recruiting,does it help when the parents are alumni of the college?

 Answer: Unfortunately, this is a bit of an apples and oranges situation.
-At some colleges, having parents or grandparents as alumni---creating a "legacy" admission scenario---might definitely help with admission.
+At some colleges, having siblings, parents or grandparents as alumni---creating a "legacy" admission scenario---may well help with admission.
 However, when it comes to recruiting, it would only help if the school had a clear policy that urged its coaches to give serious recruiting consideration to those athletes whose relatives had attended the school.